Cloud Hosting vs On Premise Server for E-Commerce Applications

 Before you make a decision, you should consider three main factors: cost, security, and scalability.

-Cost is one of the most complex factors to calculate, because of the vast differences between owning a server and, in effect, “renting” cloud-based hosting.
+Cost is one of the most complex factors to calculate as per the experts at M18 Solutions, because of the vast differences between owning a server and, in effect, “renting” cloud-based hosting.

 On-premise servers require a huge upfront cost, but it doesn’t end there.
 There are also utility costs to consider, as well the cost of IT staff.
 You absolutely should not even consider hosting on premise unless you have IT professionals familiar with server administration on your staff.

 Hosting an e-commerce site itself comes with additional server related costs, due to regulatory compliance issues, which may require specialized software and additional staff training.

 Cloud-based hosting e-commerce sites have much lower costs to entry.
 Furthermore, they have their own IT experts as well as regulatory experts and certifications.
 You might pay more “per month” (discounting the original large investment), but the expert advice and security is well worth it.

 Unless you’re very familiar with encryption or hire an expert in the field, the security offered by a reputable cloud hosting service is likely going to be far superior to anything you can achieve with an on-premise server.
 That’s vital when you’re running an e-commerce site because your clients are trusting you with their financial information.
 A single security breach can completely devastate a large company, let alone a small one.